Illustration of a barbarian bodybuilder lifting weights to maintain his muscle size and strength.

 How to Build a Bigger Chest (Even If It’s Lagging Behind)

-There are a three principles that reliably improve chest growth:
+There are three principles that reliably improve chest growth:

-• Choose exercises where your chest the limiting factor, ensuring that it gets most of the growth stimulus.
-And if your upper chest is lagging behind, the same rule applies: choose lifts where your upper chest is the limiting factor.
+• Choose exercises where your chest is the limiting factor, ensuring that it gets most of the growth stimulus.
+And if your upper chest is lagging, the same rule applies: choose lifts where your upper chest is the limiting factor.

 • Challenge your chest under a deep stretch, improving how much muscle growth you stimulate with every set.
 As we’ll cover below, this can double your rate of muscle growth.